zodb/relstorage/README.txt

 ========

   RelStorage is a storage implementation for ZODB that stores pickles in a relational database.
-PostgreSQL 8.1 and above (via psycopg2), MySQL 5.0 and above (via MySQLdb), and Oracle 10g (via cx_Oracle) are currently supported.
+PostgreSQL 8.1 and above (via psycopg2), MySQL 5.0.x (via MySQLdb), and Oracle 10g (via cx_Oracle) are currently supported.

   RelStorage replaces the PGStorage project.